Tom-Z15/pico-snake/README.md

 All you have to do is:

-- Download Zip file of this project

-- extract files to a folder
+- git clone project to choosen destination

 -  Connect to your pico 4 buttons, 1 oled and 1 buzzer to the pins listed below
       * right button to pin 14